 Blocks are designed to fill in the page in terms of height and width by default.

 To add new Blocks to your page click on +Block to the left of your page.
 You’ll find a wide variety of pre-designed blocks categorized for different use cases.

 Read more about blocks in our article: Working with blocks.

 Each block contains up to 6 columns with your content elements.
 To add columns in a block, click on the +Add column icon below the Purple block settings bar.

 Note: when 5 columns are added to a block, they will have different width.
 The reason for that is that the entire grid consists of 24 compartments and 24 divided by 5 will result in columns with different width.

 When you click to add a column you’ll see an orange outline in your page and the Orange columns settings bar.

 Read more about columns in our article: Working with columns.

-Columns hold your elements.
-There is a wide variety of elements to choose from.
-Once you've found the element you need, simply drag it onto your canvas.
+Columns contain your content Elements like social titles, paragraphs, images, social media buttons, videos, etc. Once you've found the element you need, drag and drop it onto your canvas.

-Elements can be recognised by the blue outline and the blue settings bar.
+Elements can be recognized by the blue outline and the Blue Element settings bar.